sejori/super_cereal/README.md

 console.log(freshBob.friends);
 ```

 The Al-Gore-ithm does a depth-first-search, leaving unique IDs on non-primitive values.
-It then serializes and stores objects, replacing all refs with corresponding IDs to "unlink" the structure so we never get stuck in circular reference loops.
+It then serializes and stores objects by ID, replacing all refs with corresponding IDs to "unlink" the structure so we never get stuck in circular reference loops.

 First instantiate a `Store`, then make your classes extend `Model` and call `super(store, arguments)` in your constuctors.
 This allows the store to hold onto constructor clones that reinstantiate your classes before using `Object.assign` to apply the deserialized values.